Why Personal Honesty In Leadership Is So Critical To Your Success

 The more you live in your interpretations, the less straight you are with reality.
 The less straight you are with reality, the less effective your leadership will be.
-It is essential to understand that your interpretation of an event (“he’s a jerk,” “he’s disrespecting me,” “she’s dominating me”) is made up—it’s a delusion.
-The more that you take action based on your interpretations the more ineffective your leadership will be.
+It is essential to understand that your interpretation of an event (“he’s a jerk,” “he’s disrespecting me,” “she’s dominating me”) is made up—it’s an illusion.

-Asserting the truth of your interpretations is a fundamental and frequently disabling dishonesty.
+Believing that your interpretations are “true” is a fundamental and frequently disabling dishonesty.

 Since humans always interpret reality, you must learn to put your interpretations to the side, determine what is real, decide what results you want to achieve, and then take an action that will secure those results.
 For a more thorough explanation of how to be related to reality click here Results Model.